Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 ### StoryFlowDecision 4

-The PlayerCharacter has successfully completed his studies and after some time he has accepted a job at NewTec GmbH.
-Now the PlayerCharacter has to complete a first task in a new project.
+The PlayerCharacter has successfully completed their studies and accepted a job at NewTec GmbH some time after.
+Which means that the PlayerCharacter now has to complete their first task in a new project.
 The PlayerAudience decides how the PlayerCharacter will proceed:

 * The PlayerCharacter asks the mentor for advice
 * The PlayerCharacter looks for a suitable solution on HeapOverflow